Canon 1100D vs Panasonic TZ90

 It is notable that the 1100D has a hotshoe, while the TZ90 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Both the 1100D and the TZ90 have been discontinued, but can regularly be found used on eBay.
 The 1100D was replaced by the Canon 1200D, while the TZ90 was followed by the Panasonic TZ95.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 Review summary: Canon 1100D vs Panasonic TZ90

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1100D or the Panasonic TZ90 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS 1100D:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.